Sisters of Charity of New York: Mission

-Ministry
+Ministries

 The congregation's traditional ministries have been in education, healthcare, and child care.
 However, members have expanded their ministries to include parish ministries; spiritual direction and retreat opportunities; and homeless, new immigrant, and women's centers.
 The sisters are active in ecological concerns, and sponsor a number of affordable housing facilities for those in need.

-Close Up & Vision

 Close Up was the inaugural magazine of the Sisters of Charity of New York.
 Close Up has since ceased operation.
 But the Sisters have launched Vision magazine.
 Vision is released quarterly with Winter, Spring, Summer, and Fall issues.
-Vision magazine has interviews, features, and stories concerning the Sisters of Charity of New York.
+Vision has interviews, features, and stories concerning the Sisters of Charity of New York.
 The writing team of Vision consists of Sisters, associates, and those that work with the Sisters of Charity of New York.
 In February 2018, the Sisters of Charity of New York celebrated thirty years of publication.
-The magazine currently available in print and on the Sisters of Charity of the New York's website in digital form.

 In popular culture

 Sisters of Charity of New York were main characters in the 2005 Pulitzer-Prize winning play Doubt: A Parable, which was the basis of the 2008 film of the same name.